-Carrying weight around your midsection is also linked to higher mortality rates.
+Carrying weight around your midsection is to higher mortality rates.
 Whittling down your waist size can be especially challenging if your body naturally stores fat in that area, but there are many exercises and small diet adjustments you can try to make it easier.

 While exercises can tone and firm the muscles underneath your belly fat, you won’t see results at your waistline without overall weight loss that affects your whole body.
 A combination of healthy living, eating, and exercise will give you the best results.

 Most nutrition experts agree that it takes a 3,500 calorie deficit to burn off one pound of stored fat in your body.
 Calorie restriction can help you achieve some of the deficit.

 Daily exercise can also burn between 400 to 500 calories, although it’s important to give your body at least one day of rest from exercise per week.